 It is relatively easy for advanced Lightroom users to create their own single-click and modular preset systems.

 But there are some preset systems that take specialist knowledge to create.
-A good example is the film emulation presets made by VSCO.
+A good example is the film emulation presets made by Mastin Labs.

 Each preset is created after carefully analyzing photos created with film.
-For accuracy, VSCO creates specific color profiles for different cameras.
+The company’s founder is obsessed by film and creating accurate presets that replicate specific films.
 This is a resource heavy process that most photographers can’t replicate.

 With this type of preset you are paying for somebody else to do the hard work.